 UW Community Relations & UW South Madison Partnership

-UW Community Relations and the UW South Madison Partnership serve a central connectors between the university and community and work to facilitate collaborative events and partnership projects with local community partners.
-To connect with us, please email Assistant Director of the UW South Madison Partnership, Merry Farrier-Babanovski (firstname.lastname@example.org) or Director of Community Relations, Brenda González (email@example.com).
+UW Community Relations and the UW South Madison Partnership serve as central connectors between the university and community and work to facilitate collaborative events and partnership projects with local community partners.
+To connect with us, please email Assistant Director of the UW South Madison Partnership, Tanika Apaloo (firstname.lastname@example.org) or Director of Community Relations, Brenda González (email@example.com).

 UW Division of Extension